-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Assurance All processes within the ALI group of companies Primarily carried out by the Internal Audit Division (IAD) but complemented by outsourced third parties when needed Leovigildo D. Abot Quarterly reporting process to the Audit Committee of ALI Consulting As required, based on the needs/requirements of the organization Primarily carried out by the Internal Audit Division (IAD) but complemented by outsourced third parties when needed Leovigildo D. Abot At the end of the consulting engagement
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Assurance ALI group of companies Primarily carried out by the Internal Audit Division (IAD) but complemented by outsourced third parties when needed Leovigildo D. Abot Quarterly reporting process to the Audit Committee of ALI Consulting the needs/requirements Primarily carried out by the Internal Audit Division (IAD) but complemented by outsourced third parties when needed Leovigildo D. Abot At the end of the consulting engagement